2. Install cobbler and prerequisites

 cobbler check

-to verify installation[root@master ~]# cobbler check The following are potential configuration items that you may want to fix: 1 : The 'server' field in /etc/cobbler/settings must be set to something other than localhost, or kickstarting features will not work.
+to verify installation[root@master ~]# cobbler check The following are potential configuration items that you may want to fix: 1: The 'server' field in /etc/cobbler/settings must be set to something other than localhost, or automatic installation features will not work.
 This should be a resolvable hostname or IP for the boot server as reachable by all machines that will use it.
-2 : For PXE to be functional, the 'next_server' field in /etc/cobbler/settings must be set to something other than 127.0.0.1, and should match the IP of the boot server on the PXE network.
-3 : Some network boot-loaders are missing from /var/lib/cobbler/loaders, you may run 'cobbler get-loaders' to download them, or, if you only want to handle x86/x86_64 netbooting, you may ensure that you have installed a *recent* version of the syslinux package installed and can ignore this message entirely.
-Files in this directory, should you want to support all architectures, should include pxelinux.0, menu.c32, elilo.efi, and yaboot.
-The 'cobbler get-loaders' command is the easiest way to resolve these requirements.
-4 : enable and start rsyncd.service with systemctl 5 : debmirror package is not installed, it will be required to manage debian deployments and repositories 6 : ksvalidator was not found, install pykickstart 7 : The default password used by the sample templates for newly installed machines (default_password_crypted in /etc/cobbler/settings) is still set to 'cobbler' and should be changed, try: "openssl passwd -1 -salt 'random-phrase-here' 'your-password-here'" to generate new one 8 : fencing tools were not found, and are required to use the (optional) power management features. install cman or fence-agents to use them Restart cobblerd and then run 'cobbler sync' to apply changes.
+2: For PXE to be functional, the 'next_server' field in /etc/cobbler/settings must be set to something other than 127.0.0.1, and should match the IP of the boot server on the PXE network.
+3: some network boot-loaders are missing from /var/lib/cobbler/loaders.
+If you only want to handle x86/x86_64 netbooting, you may ensure that you have installed a *recent* version of the syslinux package installed and can ignore this message entirely.
+Files in this directory, should you want to support all architectures, should include pxelinux.0, menu.c32, and yaboot.
+4: reposync is not installed, install yum-utils or dnf-plugins-core 5: yumdownloader is not installed, install yum-utils or dnf-plugins-core 6: debmirror package is not installed, it will be required to manage debian deployments and repositories 7: ksvalidator was not found, install pykickstart 8: The default password used by the sample templates for newly installed machines (default_password_crypted in /etc/cobbler/settings) is still set to 'cobbler' and should be changed, try: "openssl passwd -1 -salt 'random-phrase-here' 'your-password-here'" to generate new one 9: fencing tools were not found, and are required to use the (optional) power management features. install cman or fence-agents to use them Restart cobblerd and then run 'cobbler sync' to apply changes.

 The output of this check is self-explanatory.
 Several default settings should be adjusted and some missing pieces need to be installed.
 Some things, like Debian support are optional.